anjlab/android-inapp-billing-v3/README.md

 bp.loadOwnedPurchasesFromGoogle();
 ```

+Note that this will fetch the purchases synchronously, and may block the thread.
+Avoid calling this on the UI thread if possible.

 ## Getting Listing Details of Your Products

 To query listing price and a description of your product / subscription listed in Google Play use these methods: